-Table 14 Codes related to energy enrolency in buildings in our dan Codes name Focus and content Energy efficiency building code (2010, update under preparation The code aims to provide minimum requirements for EE in buildings, excluding the low- rise residential buildings (two floors or less), in the design, construction, operation, and maintenance phase of the building. published planned by June 2022) engineer needs to carry out the design, implementation, and operation of buildings in accordance with the requirements of the minimum EE.
+Codes name Focus and content Energy efficiency The code aims to provide minimum requirements for EE in buildings, excluding the lowbuilding code (2010, rise residential buildings (two floors or less), in the design, construction, operation, and update under maintenance phase of the building. preparation, The code contains seven sections dealing with the most important information the published planned by engineer needs to carry out the design, implementation, and operation of buildings in June 2022) accordance with the requirements of the minimum EE.